Help us improve your experience.

 Do not overheat the tubing.

-Figure 2: How to Install Heat-Shrink Tubing How to Install Heat-Shrink Tubing
+Figure 4: Install Heat-Shrink Tubing Install Heat-Shrink Tubing

-4. Ensure that the input circuit breaker is open so that the voltage across the DC power source cable leads is 0 V and that the cable leads do not become active while you are connecting DC power.
-The QFX5130-32CD should connect the power supplies to an external DC power source, or an -0% to +20% tolerance DC mains, supplied with a NRTL-approved circuit breaker rated at 40-A.
+4. Ensure that the input circuit breaker is open so that the voltage across the DC power source cable leads is 0 V and that the cable leads do not become active when you connect DC power.
+The QFX5130 switch should connect the power supplies to an external DC power source or a -0% to +20% tolerance DC mains, supplied with an NRTL-approved circuit breaker rated at 40-A.

 Note: